A r i s M a r a n g o p o u l o s ©

 • Bibliography / Web

-A r i s M a r a n g o p o u l o s (often spelled Maragkopoulos, an exact transliteration of the greek Μαραγκόπουλος) is a Greek author, literary critic and translator.
+A r i s M a r a n g o p o u l o s (more often written as Maragkopoulos, an exact transliteration of the greek Μαραγκόπουλος) is a Greek author, literary critic and translator.
 Born in Athens, Greece, 1948.
 He studied History and Archeology at the University of Athens, History of Art and Archeology at the University of Paris I Pantheon-Sorbonne.

-His Joycean studies have influenced his personal critical understanding of modern and contemporary prose in Greece: his writings over the years insist on a total re-mapping of the reception of literature in his HOMELAND.[8]
+Aris M.'s Joycean studies have influenced his critical reading of Greek modern and contemporary prose: his writings over the years ask for a total re-mapping of the reception of prose literature in Greece.

-Aris Maragkopoulos has served for two consecutive terms as Secretary Executive of the Hellenic Authors' Society, a painful experience that caused a permanent trauma deep into his delicate personality.
+Aris Maragkopoulos has served for two consecutive terms as Secretary Executive of the Hellenic Authors' Society (a painful experience that caused a permanent trauma to his delicate personality).

 1. http://www.toposbooks.gr/contents/eng/writerseng.php?wid=15